Allier

 Before 2018, the inhabitants of the department did not have a demonym.
 The inhabitants of the department have officially been known in French as Bourbonnais since 2018, a reference to the historic province of Bourbonnais.
 Until then, the unofficial term Elavérins had been used.

 Geography

 Allier department is composed of almost all of the former Duchy of Bourbonnais.
-It is part of the Auvergne-Rhône-Alpes.
+It is part of the Auvergne-Rhône-Alpes and it was part of the historical, cultural and administrative region of Auvergne until 2016.

 Principal communes

 The most populous commune is Montluçon; the prefecture Moulins is the third-most populous.
-As of 2019, there are 5 communes with more than 10,000 inhabitants:
+As of 2021, there are 5 communes with more than 10,000 inhabitants:

 The department also includes the spa towns Bourbon-l'Archambault, Néris-les-Bains and Vichy.

 Relief

 Bourbonnais bocage covers most of the western and central parts of the department (including the Forest of Tronçais), followed by the Bourbonnais Sologne in the east north-east, the Bourbonnais Mountain (near Vichy) which is the highest point of Bourbonnais together with Montoncel (peaking at 1,287 metres), and finally in the south of the department, the Bourbonnais Limagne, which extends from Varennes to Gannat, and is the breadbasket of the department.